NickHurst/MovieBarcodeCreator/README.md

 Display the help information.

+####-im, -images

+Use this command if you want it to make a barcode from the frames themselves instead of the colors.

 ####-fc, --framecolors

 Use this if your already have a frame_colors.txt generated to skip frame and color generation.
 (Can't be used at the same time as -nf).